serge-sans-paille/pythran-stories/content/2017-06-30-engineering.rst

 ----------------------

-The optimization pipeline of Pythran is driven by a pass manager that schedules optimization passes and take care of analyse recomputation and such.
+The optimization pipeline of Pythran is driven by a pass manager that schedules optimization passes and takes care of maintiaing the analyse cache.

 The pass manager used to call ``ast.fix_missing_location`` after each transformation, to maintain node location information, which can be useful for